 Data Flow

-The Context Data Flow Diagram shows on a high level how data and what kind of data moves between modules with the GUI home page main loop being centric to the model.
+The Context Data Flow Diagram shows on a high level how data and what kind of data move between modules with the GUI home page main loop being centric to the model.
 Here, the functions that move data are named and tasks can be broken down by module.
 A Level 0 Data Flow Diagram would break down each module into submodules and display data stores along with the functions that pass data around the sub-modules.